 Propel(x): Why did you decide to fundraise using Propel(x)?

-Bala Ramamurthy: We were introduced to Propel(x) through Lindy Fishburne and Hemai Parthasarathy of Breakout Labs, our first investor.
+Bala Ramamurthy: We at Positron Inc. were introduced to Propel(x) through Lindy Fishburne and Hemai Parthasarathy of Breakout Labs, our first investor.
 We had been on AngelList but we hadn’t really actively pursued any funding through it.
 When we heard about Propel(x), it just seemed cool that there was something similar to AngelList but was specifically focused on deep technology companies.
 That was attractive to us, and that’s why we signed onto the platform.

 Propel(x): Did you find that the due diligence process helped your fundraising in any way?